 - Action Needed: Maintain robust populations and suitable aquatic habitats across the range.

-See Climate vulnerability section above for more information about the threats posed to tiger salamanders by climate change.
+See Climate vulnerability section for more information about the threats posed by climate change to this species.

 Corkran, C. C. and C. Thoms.
 1996.
 Amphibians of Oregon, Washington and British Columbia.
 Lone Pine, Redmond, Washington.
 175 pp.

 Jones, L. L. C, W. P. Leonard and D. H. Olson (Eds.).
 2005.
 Amphibians of the Pacific Northwest.
 Seattle Audubon Society.
 227pp.

 Leonard, W. P., H. A. Brown, L. L. C. Jones, K. R. McAllister and R. M. Storm.
 1993.
 Amphibians of Washington and Oregon.
 Seattle Audubon Society The Trailside Series, Seattle, Washington.
 169 pp.